tompascall/riot-jest-transformer/README.md

 }
 ```

+Let's suppose that you saved the Jest config file to the project root directory as `jest.config`.
+In this case you should run jest with --config option: `jest --config jest.config`

 #### Usage

 Just import your tag into the Jest test file.
 After that you can mount your tag to an html element.
 For example: